AraBlocks/ara-reward-protocol/README.md

 requester.processFarmers([connection])
 ```

-### Duplex Streams

-To communicate via duplex streams, you can extend the classes `Farmer` in `src/duplex/farmer` and `Requester` in `src/duplex/requester`.

 ### Implementation

 This section describes the classes that must be extended for AFP.

 #### Requester

-A requester would extend the AFP Requester class to define the requester's specifications for validating peers for a task, creating and validating agreements for a task, and for starting a task.
+A requester must extend the Requester class to define the requester's specifications for validating peers for a task, creating and validating agreements for a task, and for starting a task.

 ```js
   /**